 The American Association of Colleges of Nursing (AACN) took a deeper look in its October 2018 survey.
 The responses from 872 nursing schools with baccalaureate and/or graduate programs across the country (an 85.8% response rate) identified 1,715 faculty vacancies.
 The schools also cited a need to create another 138 faculty positions to meet student demand.

-Additionally, the AACN reported that “a wave of faculty retirements is expected across the U.S. over the next decade,” driven in large part by the retirement of senior faculty.
+Additionally, the AACN reported that “a wave of faculty retirements is expected across the U.S. over the next decade,” driven in large part by senior faculty.

 Drs.
 Di Fang and Karen Kesten, in “Retirements and Succession of Nursing Faculty in 2016-2025” in Nursing Outlook found that one-third of the current nursing faculty in undergraduate and graduate programs is expected to retire by 2025.
 This finding underscores the urgency to address the impending exodus of senior faculty and to develop younger educators to succeed them.